Always4ukittu/YourMood/README.md

 A Windows Music Player application using python tKinter framework.
 *It supports only ".mp3" formate.*
 #
-TO run the code type in  the terminal in the same directory in which the file is present *python <filename>* You can download the application present in the "dist" folder.
+*To run the code type in the terminal opened in the same directory in which the file is present *python <filename>* You can download the application present in the "dist" folder.

 # Features